DAY 3 - Sunday, September 7, 2025, MO - KS

 9 hrs

-🛑 Stop 0: Today we slep in a llittl knowing we had tickets to ascend to the top of th Arch on the first ram of the day, our only “deadline” this morning was checkout at 11.
+🛑 Stop 0: Today we slept in a little knowing we had tickets to ascend to the top of the Gateway Arch on the first tram of the day, our only “deadline” this morning was checkout at 11.
 We intended to have breakfast at the hotel but ended up just grabbing a cup of coffee and croissant at Starbucks and then just headed out to the Arch and walked around the grounds before the doors were opened.
 It was great to see the structure up close since it had been on my “bucket list” for nearly 40 years.
 While studying architecture at Montgomery College in Rockville, MD in 1986 I wrote a paper on Earo Saarinan and his iconic design for Dulles Airport.
 The paper piqued my interest in the architect and his work at the Gateway Arch and I’ve always wanted to visit it in person.
 This was definitely a stop we would not miss.
-Beyond the arch we also visited the Old Courthouse before checking out and continuing on to our final destination of the day, Manhattan, KS.
+Beyond the arch we also visited the Old Courthouse before checking out and continuing on to our final destination of the day, Aggieville in Manhattan, KS.

 The Katy Trail, Rocheport, MO.